On Benfen

 If you can't answer those questions, it doesn't matter how many annual reports you've read.
 You don't understand the business well enough.
 And holding something you don't understand isn't courage — it's arrogance.

-Honesty means saying "I don't know" and walking away.
-That's the most fundamental, and the hardest, part of Benfen.
+Honesty means saying "I don't know," walking away, and not caring how much money someone else made on that stock.
+That's the most fundamental, and the hardest, part of Benfen — you have to be honest with yourself.

 Correction: Face is the Most Expensive Sunk Cost